 I find that I'm most alert late at night, and at school I'll stay up till three or four in the morning.
 Since I've had morning classes in the past, I've tried to form a habit of going to bed earlier — around midnight or one — but realistically, I don't think this is ever going to happen.
 I was thinking of trying, when I go back to school this fall, to go to bed around three or four and sleep for four hours, and then also take a four-hour nap during the day.
 Is this a good solution, or will I be more tired than if I sleep eight hours straight at night?
 Thanks!

-One last thought to consider is what your sleep needs might be after you complete school.
-Are you planning a career path that would allow for two four hour sleep cycles?
-Ultimately, the sleep plan that allows you to feel rested and alert throughout all of the activities you need (and want) to do is the best plan for you.
-Rest well!Alice!
+Ultimately, the sleep schedule that allows you to feel rested and alert throughout all of the activities you need (and want) to do is the best plan for you.

 If you snooze, you don’t have to lose!

 Originally published Jun 17, 2004

 Can’t find information on the site about your health concern or issue?